Preply, which was founded in Ukraine, offers a language learning platform that connects students to live tutors.

 Israel-based ed-tech startup TinyTap has secured an $8.5 million funding round, which it will use for staff expansion and product development.

-5 Ways the Silicon Valley Bank Collapse Will Impact the Ed-Tech Market
+5 Ways the Silicon Valley Bank Collapse Will Reshape the Ed-Tech Market

 The Lender's Demise Has Implications for Financing and Overall Innovation Among Early-Stage Companies